-The trail has some gentle slopes but is wheelchair accessible and stroller-friendly.
-Leashed dogs are also welcome.
+The trail has some gentle slopes but it is an easy walk.
 There are a few benches where you can relax, and two platforms (near the midpoint and at the eastern end) for enjoying a broader view.
 This is a beautiful spot for bird-watching, and you can extend your hike on connecting trails.

 Park at Neabsco Regional Park, 15125 Blackburn Road, Woodbridge to reach the boardwalk.
 Parking and admission are free.
 There is a portable bathroom at the site.
 The boardwalk and the paved path that leads to it are stroller and wheelchair accessible.
 Leashed dogs are allowed.

 Plan your visit with our complete guide: Neabsco Creek Boardwalk Trail Hike in Northern Virginia

 Here’s a boardwalk hike right at the edge of busy Washington DC.
 In fact, Theodore Roosevelt Island is on DC land, but the only access is from Arlington, Virginia.
 Park at the free lot on the George Washington Parkway (access from northbound lane only) and walk across the footbridge to explore this interesting island.